mdelapenya/github-metrics/README.md

 For that reason, we need to export the `GHM_GITHUB_COOKIE` environment variable, so that the code is able to pass it as an HTTP header to the HTTP request.

-> To get your HTTP cookie with Github, simply use a sniffer (i.e Chrome's network tab), go to github.com and get the cookie from Headers section once you are logged in.
+> To get your HTTP session cookie from Github, simply use a sniffer (i.e Chrome's network tab), go to github.com and get the session cookie from Headers section once you are logged in.

 #### Flags